wundergraph/wundergraph/docs-website/src/pages/docs/use-cases/api-composition-and-integration.md

 you have to quickly cobble together all the APIs that are required for this particular use case.

 The problem is that this whole mess of APIs doesn't really fit together.
-You have to translate protocols, map types, etc...
+You have to trangray protocols, map types, etc...

 Even worse, you've now introduced a new API facade that also needs to be maintained.
 If one of your APIs changes, you have to update the facade as well.